Wereks/notif-api/README.md

 If everything is set, you can start the api with the command `uvicorn app.api:app`, called from the root folder.

-To run the tests, you need to set the `SQLALCHEMY_TEST_DATABASE_URI` variable in the `app/tests/conftest.py` file, after that you can use the `pytest` command to run the tests.
+To run the tests, you need to set the `SQLALCHEMY_TEST_DATABASE_URI` (preferably not the production database) variable in the `app/tests/conftest.py` file, after that you can use the `pytest` command to run the tests.

+To host it on Heroku, you just need to fork the repository, link it with your heroku account and install some kind of a database on heroku, for example Heroku Postgres.
+To create an user for authorization use the `get_password_hash` function from the `app/auth.py` file.
+Save the username and hashed password in the user table of the database.